-Over the years of life, human beings acquire many different forms of knowledge; some are harder than others to grasp, requiring decades of intensive study, while others are simple pieces of data that simply hit our brains and stick to them.
+People acquire different forms of knowledge; some are harder to understand than others and require decades of intensive study, while others are simple data that simply hit our brains and stick to them.

-What is Common Sense?
+What Is Common Sense?

 Different dictionaries and scholars have defined this foundational knowledge in different ways, ranging from “Sound and prudent judgment based on a simple perception of the situation or facts” (Merriam Webster) to “the faculty of self-evident truths” (Thomas Paine).

-Examples of Common Sense
+Examples Of Common Sense

 For example, if you are cooking dinner in a large pot and pick it up after it has been on the hob, you will burn yourself.
 If you do this, one might say that you lack “common sense”.
 It is widely known that metal objects conduct heat, and with even a rudimentary understanding of heat transfer and the process of cooking food, you would know that you require protection to avoid burning your hands when moving a hot metal pot.